Eradication of infectious diseases: Smallpox

 Smallpox is the first disease, and so far the only infectious disease of humans, to be eradicated by deliberate intervention.
 It became the first disease for which there was an effective vaccine in 1798 when Edward Jenner showed the protective effect of inoculation (vaccination) of humans with material from cowpox lesions.

 Smallpox (variola) occurred in two clinical varieties: variola major, with a mortality rate of up to 40 percent, and variola minor, also known as alastrim, with a mortality rate of less than one percent.
 The last naturally occurring case of variola major was diagnosed in October 1975 in Bangladesh.
 The last naturally occurring case of smallpox (variola minor) was diagnosed on 26 October 1977, in Ali Maow Maalin, in the Merca District, of Somalia.
 The source of this case was an outbreak in the nearby district of Kurtunwarey.
 All 211 contacts were traced, revaccinated, and kept under surveillance.

 After two years' detailed analysis of national records, the global eradication of smallpox was certified by an international commission of smallpox clinicians and medical scientists on 9 December 1979, and endorsed by the General Assembly of the World Health Organization on 8 May 1980.
 However, there is an ongoing debate regarding the continued storage of the smallpox virus by labs in the US and Russia, as any accidental or deliberate release could create a new epidemic in people born since the late 1980s due to the cessation of vaccinations against the smallpox virus.

 Rinderpest

 During the twentieth century, there were a series of campaigns to eradicate rinderpest, a viral disease that infected cattle and other ruminants and belonged to the same family as measles, primarily through the use of a live attenuated vaccine.
 The final, successful campaign was led by the Food and Agriculture Organization of the United Nations.
-On 14 October 2010, with no diagnoses for nine years, the Food and Agriculture Organization announced that the disease had been completely eradicated, making this the first (and so far the only) disease of livestock to have been eradicated by human undertakings.
+On 14 October 2010, with no diagnoses for nine years, the FAO announced that the disease had been completely eradicated, making this the first (and so far the only) disease of livestock to have been eradicated by human undertakings.

 Global eradication underway

+Moribund diseases

+A few diseases are commonly-regarded as moribund, in the sense that they are on the path to eradication.